bobf/postmortem/README.md

-# Postmortem
+# PostMortem

-_Postmortem_ provides a simple and clean preview of all outgoing mails sent by your _Ruby_ application to make email development a little less painful.
+_PostMortem_ provides a simple and clean preview of all outgoing mails sent by your _Ruby_ application to make email development a little less painful.

 Every time your application sends an email a clearly-visible log entry will be written which provides a path to a temporary file containing your preview.

-Take a look at a [live example](https://postmortem.surge.sh/) to see _Postmortem_ in action.
+Take a look at a [live example](https://postmortem.surge.sh/) to see _PostMortem_ in action.

-_Postmortem_ should only be enabled in test or development environments.
+_PostMortem_ should only be enabled in test or development environments.

 ## Features